 I have no idea how my kids survived as well as they did when I look back at my home.
 Lucky for them and for me I finally got it all figured out.

 Today I see things differently.
 I truly believe if you have a neat and organize kitchen it will automatically spill over to the rest of the home.
-Like a magical side effect, keep that one room clean and the rest will just fall into place.
+Like a magical side effect.
+If you can keep that one room clean, the rest will just fall into place.

 Unfortunately, if your kitchen is a bit of a, ahem, mess you will want to declutter things before you start organizing.

-If your kitchen is decluttered then you are ready for the next step.
+Once your kitchen is (mostly) decluttered then you are ready for the next step.
 And if so, then you are in the right place.

 Before we dive into the “how” let’s first talk quickly about the “why”.